help & more

 Sensor, the Fast Clock, or its control Turnout, it must be "Enabled", that is, its check box

 in the 'Enabled' column must be checked.
 You can uncheck this box to temporarily disable a

-prevent it switching when its control mechanism fires.
+Light from being triggered, i.e. prevent it switching when its control mechanism fires.